Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: SN I a and Host Galaxy Sample

-We obtained GALEX GR6/GR7\footnote{\url{http://galex.stsci.edu/GR6/}}~\citep{Bianchi14} far ultraviolet (FUV/$F$) and near ultraviolet (NUV/$N$) information where available from the MAST data archive.\footnote{\url{https://galex.stsci.edu/casjobs/}} We used the photometry that is the result of the elliptical aperture method ``MAG$\_$AUTO'' in Source Extractor~\citep{Bertin96}.
+We obtained GALEX GR6/GR7\footnote{\url{http://galex.stsci.edu/GR6/}}~\citep{Bianchi14} far ultraviolet (FUV/$F$) and near ultraviolet (NUV/$N$) information where available from the MAST data archive.\footnote{\url{https://galex.stsci.edu/casjobs/}} We used the photometry that is the result of the elliptical aperture method ``MAG$\_$AUTO'', which is similar to the Kron radius calculation, in Source Extractor~\citep{Bertin96}.
 GALEX often reported detections in only one of FUV or NUV magnitudes, but we only required one of these to mark an object as having UV data.

 We also gathered $JHK_s$ magnitudes from the 2MASS All-Sky Extended Source Catalog~\citep[XSC;][]{TMASS} using the NASA/IPAC Infrared Science Archive (IRSA).\footnote{\url{http://irsa.ipac.caltech.edu/frontpage/}} We used the total magnitude calculated from the extrapolated radial surface brightness profile.
 One object (PGC~1361264, host of SN~2010ho) had an $H$-band uncertainty of zero and a magnitude significantly inconsistent with its $JK_s$ magnitudes, so that $H$-band photometric point was not used to determine the mass of PGC~1361264.